ksu-is/New-Currency-Convertor/Projectroadmap.md

 - [X] Join Github account for KSU-IS
 - [X] Create New Repository in GitHub
 - [X] Add a readme.md file in the repository
-- [X] Find relative repositories to pull inspiration and knowledge
+- [X] Find relative repositories and code
+- [X] Run the code and make sure it is working

+## Sprint 2